will234/paypalnativecheckout-docs/ios.md

 The PayPal Native SDK is available through `CocoaPods` `Carthage` and as a standalone `.Framework` for `XCode`.
 Please note that the Framework shipped in our current preview for all platforms is currently a `Fat Binary` and can not be directly submitted to the App Store without being Stripped of Simulator bits.

+This SDK ships with React Native.
+If you are currently using React Native in your application, it will likely collide.
+Please reach out to us, we'd love to work with you while we sandbox React Native away from the SDK.

 #

 ### PayPal Client ID